nghible/Final-Project/README.md

 The project can be summarized as follows.
 First, the missing data is simulated under two different assumptions: Missing Completely at Random, and Missing Under Gait Assumptions.
 For each assumption, this project implements five different imputation methods: zero-imputation, mean-imputation, K-Nearest Neighbors, Gaussian Process, and Predictive Mean Matching on the raw EMG signal and study their effectiveness.

-The final report is available upon request.
+The final report is available here: https://drive.google.com/file/d/1opO8s8WlVKeHu3qXj9SBhkTk5SYA-hKq/view?usp=sharing

 #### TABLE OF CONTENTS: